kimwalisch/primecount/doc/Partial-Sieve-Function.md

 algorithm so that the computation can be slit up into independent chunks.
 This modification is particularly useful for parallelizing the hard special leaves algorithm, since it avoids the need for frequent thread synchronization.
-This modification relies on the partial sieve function for generating a lookup table of phi(x, i) results for 0 ≤ i ≤ a.
+This modification relies on the partial sieve function for generating a lookup table of phi(x, i) results for i ∈ [0, a].
 The idea of the algorithm is described very shortly in Gourdon's paper [[5]](#References) and it is also described in some more detail in Douglas Staple's paper [[7]](#References), however no pseudocode is provided in both papers.

-Computing phi(x, i) individually for all 0 ≤ i ≤ a would be far too slow.
+Computing phi(x, i) individually for all i ∈ [0, a] would be far too slow.
 However, by taking advantage of the recursive nature of the main formula phi(x, a) = phi(x, a - 1) - phi(x / prime[a], a - 1),
-we can actually generate a lookup table of phi(x, i) results for 0 ≤ i ≤ a in the same amount of time it takes to compute phi(x, a)!
+we can actually generate a lookup table of phi(x, i) results for i ∈ [0, a] in the same amount of time it takes to compute phi(x, a)!
 We first compute phi(x, 0), next we compute phi(x, 1) and reuse the phi(x, 0) result have computed previously.
 Then we compute phi(x, 2) and reuse our previous phi(x, 1) result and so forth.
 The code below shows how